HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 I owe it to the dust and the empty chambers
-Stay there to the very end in the endless spiral make it last my grit on revival, it's a fresh spit it's a fresh spit
+Stay there to the very end in the endless spiral make it last my grit on revival, it's a fresh spit it's a fresh spit ye

 God’s dead carcass is rotten
 My faith is alive but it's easily forgotten
 I'm into the bottom

+i crave that i can’t raise the faith and grit in my lungs i am dying again day after day, for truth, for the sins
+(what) i’ve told yesterday crushed in my hands
+Say what you did not mean... at all.
+Descend into Feelings, just swirling around
+My signs still carved on stones deep in the tombs
+So deep into the ground

 See...  / Crude...
 Dust on the ground i crave that i can’t raise the faith and